Professor Claire Warden

 • Professor of Performance and Physical Culture

 Professor Warden completed her PhD at the University of Edinburgh in 2007, supported by a University Scholarship, and was a postdoctoral fellow at the Institute for Advanced Studies in the Humanities at Edinburgh in 2009.
 She became a Lecturer/Senior Lecturer in Drama at the University of Lincoln in 2010 and, later, a Senior Lecturer/Reader in Drama at De Montfort University.
 She joined Loughborough University in 2018 as part of the Excellence 100 campaign.
-She is former Chair of the British Association for Modernist Studies, current Loughborough academic lead for the Arts Culture and Heritage Theme of the Universities Civic Agreement, and a Fellow of the Higher Education Academy.
+She is former Chair of the British Association for Modernist Studies, Chair of Loughborough's Arts Committee, and a Senior Fellow of the Higher Education Academy.
+She is also the current Associate Dean for Research & Innovation.

 Professor Warden's research interests are eclectic, crossing disciplinary and methodological borders.
 She is the author of three monographs: 'British Avant-Garde Theatre' (Palgrave MacMillan 2012), 'Modernist and Avant-Garde Performance: an introduction' (Edinburgh UP 2016) and the British Academy-funded 'Migrating Modernist Performance: British Theatrical Travels through Russia' (Palgrave MacMillan 2016) which won the Society for Theatre Research's Anthony Denning Award.
 She is also co-editor of 'Performance and Professional Wrestling' (Routledge 2016) and the 'Edinburgh Companion to Modernism in Contemporary Theatre' (Edinburgh UP 2023).
 She is the Primary Investigator of the British Academy-funded Health and Wellbeing in Professional Wrestling which aims to conduct a supportive healthcheck of British wrestling.
 Her work has been published in a range of journals, including, Qualitative Research in Sport, Exercise and Health; Modernism/modernity; The Journal of American Culture; and Performance Research.